Pricing ASICs for Cryptocurrency Mining: Theoretical Results

-In this section we tackle the problem presented in the previous example more generally -- pricing the $\finalturn$-th mining opportunity in relation to turn $\finalturn-1$.
-To do so, we shall borrow a technique from option-pricing theory (as in \cite{black1973pricing} and \cite{cox1979option}) where in order to price a mining opportunity, a portfolio of mining opportunities and coins is constructed and purchased at at turn $\finalturn-1$.
-The portfolio is crafted to yield identical valuations at turn $\finalturn$ regardless of the change in the exchange-rate (we do this in Claim~\ref{claim:short-amount}), and as such is termed a \emph{risk-free} portfolio.
-Thus, its exact value at turn $\finalturn-1$ will be known by properly discounting and accounting for the interest rate (We show this in Claim~\ref{claim:risk-free-portfolio-return}).
+We now tackle the problem presented in the previous section more generally -- pricing the $\finalturn$-th mining opportunity in relation to turn $\finalturn-1$.
+We do so by modifying techniques from option-pricing theory (as in \cite{black1973pricing,cox1979option}).
+Specifically, to price this mining opportunity, we construct a portfolio of mining opportunities and coins at turn $\finalturn-1$.

+The portfolio is crafted to yield identical valuations at turn $\finalturn$ regardless of the change in the exchange-rate (see \cref{clm:ShortAmount}).
+Thus, it is termed a \emph{risk-free} portfolio.
+Its exact value at $\finalturn-1$ can be known by discounting and accounting for the risk-free rate (see \cref{thm:RiskFreePortfolioReturn}).

 We consider a portfolio that consists of the $\finalturn$-th mining opportunity and a short on (a yet to be chosen amount of) $\shortcoins{\finalturn-1}$ coins, thus its value at turn $\finalturn-1$ is: